FunnelKitBlogs

 👉 Check out our detailed WooCommerce checkout optimization post to explore the different strategies you can implement to streamline your checkout process.

-Similarly, you can customize your thank you page and transform it, which helps you carry the conversation forward with your customers.
+Similarly, you can customize your order confirmation page and transform it, which helps you carry the conversation forward with your customers.

 Step 5: Activate your store checkout